Kostya-Gladkiy/UnigramPlus/addon/doc/en/readme.md

 * ALT+L: Enable automatic reading of new messages in the current chat.
 * NVDA+ALT+R: Convert voice message to text.
 * Left arrow: Announce the original message, the message that was replied to.
+* ALT+6: Move focus to the list of group threads.
+* ALT+H: Show a list of all UnigramPlus shortcuts.

 ### Note